Baby Waking Up Every Hour – Reasons and Remedies

 1. Feed Him Well

-Make sure breastfeed or formula-feed him every two hours so that his nutritional requirements could be met.
-If your little one has started on solids, you can feed him fruit or vegetable puree and lean meats, and dairy.
+Make sure to breastfeed or formula-feed him every two hours so that his nutritional requirements are met.
+If your little one has started on solids, you can feed him fruit or vegetable puree, lean meats, and dairy.
 Feed small portions frequently if your baby has a low appetite to improve it.
-Read nutrition labels on the formula pack and check whether any ingredients cause allergies.
-Try using sleep aids like pacifiers and ask the doctor regarding medications or nutritional supplements in case you are worried about any nutritional deficiencies.
+Read the nutrition labels on the formula pack and check whether any ingredients cause allergies.
+Try using sleep aids like pacifiers and ask the doctor about medications or nutritional supplements if you are worried about any nutritional deficiencies.

 2. Set a Schedule

-Set a sleeping schedule and allow your baby to wind down one hour prior to going to bed.
-Make him comfortable by singing his favourite nightly tunes and focus on giving him high-quality naps throughout the day.
+Set a sleeping schedule and allow your baby to wind down one hour before going to bed.
+Make him comfortable by singing his favourite nightly tunes, and focus on giving him high-quality naps throughout the day (7).

 3. Add White Noise

-White noise can help your little one drift to deep sleep.
-A fan blowing in the corner of the room works to remedy their bedtime woes.
+White noise can help your child drift to deep sleep.
+A fan blowing in the corner of the room can also remedy bedtime woes (3).

 4. Help Him Sleep and Wake Up

-Help your baby sleep allowing him to learn how to soothe himself to sleep.
-Softly speak to him when he is waking up and don’t suddenly pick him up or hold him.
-Your baby will gradually learn how to go back to sleep on his own this way, even in your absence.
+Help your baby sleep, allowing him to learn how to soothe himself to sleep.
+Softly speak to him when he is waking up, and don’t suddenly pick him up or hold him.
+This way, your baby will gradually learn how to go back to sleep on his own, even in your absence.

 5. Monitor His Naps

-Maybe your little one had too many naps or too much time to sleep throughout the day which is why he hesitates to go back to bed at night.
-Gradually shift his nap times around and ensure that they aren’t set too late during the day.
+Maybe your little one had too many naps or too much time to sleep throughout the day, so he hesitates to return to bed at night.
+Gradually shift his nap times around and ensure they aren’t set too late during the day.

 6. Change the Environment

-Changing the sleeping environment for your baby can make him fall asleep quickly and ensure that he gets peaceful sleep.
+Changing your baby’s sleeping environment can help him fall asleep quickly and ensure a peaceful sleep.
 Try to establish sleeping cues like turning on the fan as background noise and closing the curtains.
-Softly speak to your baby before lulling him to sleep and follow through these cues as consistently as possible since your baby will identify them and get ready to sleep.
+Softly speak to your baby before lulling him to sleep and follow through these cues as consistently as possible, as your baby will identify them and get ready to sleep.

-Minimize environmental noise, turn down the lights and play bedtime songs if needed.
-Your baby will love the ambience.
+Minimise environmental noise, turn down the lights and play bedtime songs if needed.
+Your baby will love the ambience (4).

 7. Use a Crib Wedge

-If your baby’s having a hard time sleeping on a flat surface like a traditional crib or mattress, you may try giving a crib wedge a shot.
-Elevating one end of the mattress works too and placing a crib wedge under will adjust the sleeping angle, and may allow your baby to sleep comfortably.
+If your baby is having difficulty sleeping on a flat surface like a traditional crib or mattress, you may try a crib wedge.
+Elevating one end of the mattress works, too, and placing a crib wedge under will adjust the sleeping angle and may allow your baby to sleep comfortably.

 8. Avoid Eye Contact

-Eye contact or animated movements at night time can stimulate your baby’s brain and get him overexcited.
-This may prevent him from sleeping and averting your gaze for a while and gradually leave the room after singing bedtime tunes may help.
+Eye contact or animated movements at night can stimulate your baby’s brain and get him overexcited.
+This may prevent him from sleeping.
+Averting your gaze for a while and gradually leaving the room after singing bedtime tunes may help.

 9. Do Not Hold Him

 If your baby happens to wake up in the middle of his sleep, don’t hold him up.
 This will wake him up.
-Instead, let the fan noise keep playing in the background and give him the time and space he needs to fall back asleep.
+Instead, comfort him by patting and soothing and give him the time and space he needs to fall back asleep (6).

 10. Change Your Baby’s Diapers

 Changing diapers from time to time will make your baby feel cosy and comfortable.
-Thoughts and anguish aside, make sure to change their diapers before a midnight feeding session and re-swaddle him.
-Changing the diaper after night feedings may make it difficult for your baby to fall back asleep if he gets excited.
-So change it the moment he wakes up.
+Thoughts and anguish aside, change their diapers before a midnight feeding session and re-swaddle him.
+Changing the diaper after night feeding may make it difficult for your baby to fall back asleep if he gets excited.
+So, change it the moment he wakes up.

 Also Read: